simon-ritchie/apysc/docstring_markdowns/apysc/_validation/display_validation.md

 **[Raises]**

-- ValueError: If multiple line settings are set.
+- ValueError: If there are multiple line settings.

 ## `validate_sprite` function docstring